Mental Health Association in Fulton & Montgomery Counties

 The Regional Child Advocacy Center of Fulton, Montgomery & Hamilton Counties:

-The CAC is a child-focused, facility based program in which representatives from many disciplines – law enforcement, child protection, mental health, medical, District Attorney’s Office, and victim advocacy – work together, conducting joint forensic interviews and making decisions regarding the investigation, treatment, management, and prosecution of child abuse and maltreatment cases.
+The CAC is a child-focused, facility based program in which representatives from many disciplines – law enforcement, child protection, mental health, medical, District Attorney’s Office, and victim advocacy – who work together, conducting joint forensic interviews and making decisions regarding the investigation, treatment, management, and prosecution of child abuse and maltreatment cases.
 The Child Advocacy Center provides a comfortable, private child-friendly setting which is physically and psychologically safe for children and families.
 For more information, call 518-736-2443.

 Fulton County Center - Phone: 518-736-2443, Fax: 518-736-8128